 The permutation distribution of max STCS under \mathcal{H}0 is shown in Figure 4a.
-Most labelings have max STCS less than 250 voxels.
-The vertical dotted line indicates the 95th percentile.
-The top 5% are spread from about 500 to 3,000 voxels.
+Most relabellings have max STCS less than 250 voxels.
+The vertical dotted line indicates the 95th percentile: the top 5% are spread from about 500 to 3000 voxels.

-For the correctly labeled data the max STCS is 3,101 voxels.
+For the correctly labelled data the max STCS was 3101 voxels.
 This is unusually large in comparison to the permutation distribution.
-Only five labelings yield max equal to or larger than 3,101, so the P-value for the experiment is 5/1,000 = 0.005.
+Only five relabellings yield max STCS equal to or larger than 3101, so the p-value for the experiment is 5/1000 = 0.005.
 The 95th percentile is 462, so any suprathreshold clusters with size greater than 462 voxels can be declared significant at level 0.05, accounting for the multiple comparisons implicit in searching over the brain.

 Figure 4b, is a maximum intensity projection (MIP) of the significant suprathreshold clusters.
 Only these two clusters are significant, that is, there are no other suprathreshold clusters larger than 462 voxels.
 These two clusters cover the bilateral auditory (primary and associative) and language cortices.
-They are 3,101 and 1,716 voxels in size, with P-values of 0.005 and 0.015, respectively.
-Because the test concerns suprathreshold clusters it has no localizing power: Significantly large suprathreshold clusters contain voxels with a significant experimental effect, but the test does not identify them.
+They are 3101 and 1716 voxels in size, with p-values of 0.005 and 0.015 respectively.
+Since the test concerns suprathreshold clusters it has no localising power: Significantly large suprathreshold clusters contain voxels with a significant experimental effect, but the test does not identify them.